Agency warns of water deficits for England

 The report warns that reduced summer rain and increased evaporation might damage wetland areas.

-Increased areas of stagnant water during droughts coupled to increased temperatures could see the spread of mosquito-borne diseases such as dengue fever and West Nile virus.
+Increased areas of stagnant water during droughts coupled with increased temperatures could see the spread of mosquito-borne diseases such as dengue fever and West Nile virus.

 The population of England is predicted to increase to 58.5 million by 2026 - the report says that much of this increase is likely to take place in areas where water supplies are already stressed.